Destination: Travel Health Plans

 syndrome (IBS), gastritis, ulcerative colitis, Crohn’s disease,

-inflammatory bowel disease, gastrointestinal bleeds.
+inflammatory bowel disease, gastrointestinal bleeds, bowel obstruction.

 It does NOT include